 The University of Arizona considers it invasive.
 It can be found growing wild along roadsides and in other disturbed areas.

-Because it can escape into the wild, I probably would not choose to plant it in my yard, especially when there is excellent option.
+Because yellow bird of paradise can escape into the wild, I would not plant it in my yard, especially when there is an excellent option.

 Plant Lover Facts